Item 17: Be wary of shared-state parallelism

 let account3 = account.clone();

 There are two standard traits that affect the use of Rust objects between threads.
-Both of these traits are marker traits (Item 5) that have no associated methods, but they have special significance to the compiler in multi-threaded scenarios.
+Both of these traits are marker traits (Item 10) that have no associated methods but have special significance to the compiler in multithreaded scenarios:

 • The Send trait indicates that items of a type are safe to transfer between threads; ownership of an item of this type can be passed from one thread to another.